humanitec-architecture/resource-packs-gcp/examples/redis/basic/README.md

 # Example: redis resource based on GCP Memorystore

+## Configuration
 This example configures a [redis](https://developer.humanitec.com/platform-orchestrator/reference/resource-types/#redis) Resource Definition using GCP Memorystore.

-The created Resource Definition can be used in your Score file using:
+A workload using the `redis` resource to create redis cluster looks like:

 ```yaml
 containers: